logeast/figma-uml-widget/README.md

 # <div style="display:flex; align-items: center; gap: 8px"><a href="" target="_blank"><img src="res/logo.png" alt="screenshot" width="32"></a> FigJam/Figma UML Table Diagram</div>

-This widget is to create a UML table (class) diagram for FigJam or Figma.
+This widget is used to create a UML table (class) diagram for FigJam or Figma.
 It is inspired by the [UML Diagrams template](https://www.figma.com/community/file/999008812984283340).

 View [this template](https://www.figma.com/file/a1j51Q92OCdRyGmxX9l43i/FigJam%2FFigma-UML-Table-Diagram-Widget?node-id=0%3A1&t=mRt0IU7c7woH84nY-1) and try the widget.